kanahh/damdam/README.md

 deskop-tutorial

 me :)
-im ka and i like to but im suck :)
+im ka and i like to code but im suck :)